egregoire23/UnsupervisedWithR/PCA, Kmeans, & SOM on Wine Data.md

 Working on the principal components of the wine data set, the k-means algorithm found the best number of clusters to be five.
-Meanwhile, working on the self-organizing map, the hierarchical clustering found the best number of cluster to be six.
-Looking at the graphs of both clusterings, they both found that the clusters have pretty distinct groupings although they are very close together and overlap at times.
+Meanwhile, working on the self-organizing map, the hierarchical clustering found the best number of clusters to be six.
+Looking at the graphs of both clusterings, they both found that the clusters have pretty distinct groupings, although they are very close together and overlap at times.
 The hierarchical clusterings produced one large cluster with the remaining being small pocket clusters, while the kmeans algorithm had more evenly sized clusters.
-The clusters in the k-means on the principal components are much more uniform in size and shape.
-The clusters of both methods tend to contain a majority of either red or white wines and no clusters contain an evenly balanced mix of the two wine colors.
+The clusters in the kmeans on the principal components are much more uniform in size and shape.
+The clusters of both methods tend to contain a majority of either red or white wines, and no clusters contain an evenly balanced mix of the two wine colors.